 Openness and Transparency

-- Require clearer, balanced staff reports
+- Require clearer and more balanced staff reports

-- Use HARD data to base decisions
+- Use HARD data to inform decisions

 - Insist that cumulative impacts be considered when projects are proposed